Ki Sung-yueng

-From 2008 to 2019, Ki was a full international for South Korea, gaining over 100 caps.
+From 2008 to 2019, Ki was a full international for South Korea, gaining 110 caps.
 He was selected in their squads for three World Cups, leading them as captain in the 2018 edition in Russia, and participated in three Asian Cups, finishing as runner-up in the 2015 edition.
 He has also played at two Olympic Games with his country, winning bronze in 2012.

 On 20 May 2015, Ki was voted Swansea City's Player of the Year as he scored eight goals in 33 appearances, with whom he also won the EFL Cup in 2013.
 He has also won the Scottish Premier League and the Scottish Cup with Celtic.

 Early life

 Ki started his football career at Suncheon Jungang Elementary School Football Club, and later joined Gwangyang Jecheol Middle School.
 In 2001, he went to Brisbane, Australia, to study at John Paul College under the BSP (Brain Soccer Program) overseen by Jeff Hopkins.
 His father saw the move as an opportunity for Ki to combine his athletic and academic pursuits as well as to learn English.
 Ki played his youth football for the school team and was part of the team that won the 2004 Bill Turner Cup, the national inter-school under-15 soccer competition.
 In 2005, he received offers from South Korean club FC Seoul and A-League club Queensland Roar, but decided to move back to South Korea to continue his education and career.
 After moving back to South Korea, Ki attended Kumho High School where he graduated in 2006.